sanjaycal/ECE298A-6502-SKY/docs/info.md

 Your program's machine code (the binary opcodes and operands) must be stored as a continuous block in memory.
 The processor fetches instructions sequentially, and after an instruction completes, the Program Counter will point to the very next memory address.
 It expects to find the opcode of the next instruction at that exact location.

-You cannot leave empty or unused bytes between your instructions, as the processor would attempt to interpret whatever data is in that gap as a valid instruction, leading to a crash or undefined behavior(though given how we have designed the CPU it will probably just be a NOP).
+You cannot leave empty or unused bytes between your instructions, as the processor would attempt to interpret whatever data is in that gap as a valid instruction, leading to a crash or undefined behavior (though given how we have designed the CPU, it will most likely just be a NOP).

 For example, if a 3-byte instruction like `STA $0210` starts at address `$0003`, it will occupy addresses `$0003` (opcode), `$0004` (operand low byte), and `$0005` (operand high byte).
 The very next instruction in your program **should** begin at address `$0006`.